badimala218/Assignment-13/README.md

 - The endpoints should work.
 - There is a hidden form element for id.
 - Added update buttons on each product row that populate the form with product data.
-- Removed proxy line from package.json, not sure if needs proxy.

 #### File information
 - Mongoose model located in server.js.